 The human body consists of trillions of cells.
 Understanding what cells exist in which anatomical structures and spatial contexts is essential for developing novel approaches to curing diseases.
-HuBMAP is a research effort carried out by hundreds of researchers in several dozen institutions in the U.S. and abroad [1].
+HuBMAP is a research effort carried out by hundreds of researchers in several dozen institutions in the U.S. and abroad (1).
 The goal of the multi-year project is to create a reference atlas of the healthy human body at single-cell resolution, capturing spatial information about cells and tissues in unprecedented detail.
 In order to facilitate HuBMAP's ambitious mission, different tools are being developed.
-This paper presents a 3D object manipulation user interface, called the Registration User Interface or (RUI), developed to support tissue registration performed by tissue mapping centers (TMCs), as well as Transformative Technology Development (TTD) and Rapid Technology Implementation (RTI) teams.
+This paper presents a novel 3D object manipulation user interface, called the Registration User Interface or (RUI), developed to support tissue registration performed by tissue mapping centers (TMCs), as well as Transformative

+Technology Development (TTD) and Rapid Technology Implementation (RTI) teams.
 In the remainder of this section, we review typical approaches to registering tissue data together with registration accuracy typically achieved.
-We then derive a list of requirements for our approach to tissue registration and discuss research questions and hypotheses.
-The purpose of this paper is threefold: First, we compare three rather different possible setups of the RUI in a user study using telemetry, analysis, and visualization.
-As will be explained later in this section, this type of tissue registration is typically done via photography and note-taking.
-Second, in our quest to validate the 2D Desktop setup, we collect data on position accuracy, rotation accuracy, completion time, and satisfaction for the 2D Desktop implementation.
-Third, by virtue of the Plateau phase, we aim to understand how long it takes users to achieve a level of maximum output given a usage scenario that mimics real-world tissue registration needs, even though the three solutions presented in our paper are neither entirely application-driven nor developed with the goal of advancing 3D manipulation as a whole.
+We then derive a list of requirements for a qualitatively novel approach to tissue registration and discuss research questions and hypotheses.